pingcap/docs-cn/ticdc/deploy-ticdc.md

 - `ca`: The path of the CA certificate file used by TiCDC, in the PEM format (optional).
 - `cert`: The path of the certificate file used by TiCDC, in the PEM format (optional).
 - `key`: The path of the certificate key file used by TiCDC, in the PEM format (optional).
+- `config`: The address of the configuration file that TiCDC uses (optional).
+This option is supported since TiCDC v5.0.0.
+This option can be used in the TiCDC deployment since TiUP v1.4.0.